 Cultivated food

-Here we enter a huge and thorny topic.
-Oh yes, because among the promises contemplated by the future of agriculture there is the fact that agriculture will in some way take care of cultivating something else as well.
+Here we enter into a huge and thorny topic.
+Yes, because among the promises contemplated by the future of agriculture there is the fact that agriculture will somehow also cultivate something else.

 The meat, for example.
-The one obtained with cell agriculture is produced by growing animal cells in a laboratory, instead of raising and slaughtering animals.
-This technology could reduce the environmental impact of livestock farming, provide a more sustainable source of protein, and avoid animal suffering.
+The one obtained with cellular agriculture is produced by growing animal cells in a laboratory, instead of breeding and slaughtering animals.
+This technology could reduce the environmental impact of raising livestock, provide a more sustainable source of protein and avoid animal suffering.

 Robotics and automation

 Robots are becoming more and more common in agriculture.
 They can perform a huge variety of tasks.
-Sow, for example.
-Or water exactly when it's needed, where it's needed and just enough.
+Sowing, for example.
+Or water exactly when you need it, where you need it and how much is enough.

-Most of all, however, in the near future it could find use there herbicide robotics, which eliminates pests and harmful weeds without resorting to pesticides.
-Machines that meticulously (by night and by day, never tiring) tear the weeds by robotic "hand" one thread at a time, even 100.000 per hour, they are unmatched.
+Most of all, however, in the near future it could find use there “weed-killing” robotics, which eliminates harmful parasites and weeds without resorting to pesticides.
+Machines that meticulously (night and day, without ever getting tired) tear up the weeds one blade at a time with a robotic "hand", even 100.000 per hour, they are unmatched.

 In the future of agriculture, robotics will play its part in increasing efficiency, reducing the most tiring part of the work and improving safety in the fields, especially in the sunniest hours.